Thanks for stopping by

 A word of thanks to all my regulars

 Thank you.
 The place wouldn’t be here without you, and it’s more because of you all that I can continue to work towards easing the pain of the community I’m in, and the world at large.
 Your support and contributions mean the world to me.
 I’m really very grateful.
 It’s always really lovely to see you all, especially when you walk out feeling better.
-You’re also all really kind to help me to do something I love.
+You’re also all really kind to help me do something I love.
 Now if I could figure out how to get free utilities, rent, food and groceries, I’d happily treat you all for free.
-Unfortunately, for the moment, I’ve beset with a phenomenon I call stupid gas bills, which is thus far proving to be intractable.
+Unfortunately, for the moment, I’m beset by a phenomenon I call stupid gas bills, which is thus far proving to be intractable.
+Mind you, if I can get those solar panels earning, I’ll be able to run the gas off the electricity, and the electricity off the gas (and you know where this is going I’m sure).